AhmedMoustafaa/airfoil-selector/README.md

 - Accepts a range of Reynolds numbers (Re) and angles of attack (AoA) with corresponding weights.

 # Inputs
-Dependint on the objective of the search, deferent inputs are needed
+Depending on the objective of the search, different inputs are needed
 ## Reynolds Numbers
-- Pick suitable reynolds numbers from the values [1e4, 5e4, 1e5, 3e5, 5e5, 7e5, 1e6]
+- Pick suitable Reynolds numbers from the values [1e4, 5e4, 1e5, 3e5, 5e5, 7e5, 1e6]
 - Specify weights for the picked values
 ## Angle of attack
-- Pick suitable reynolds numbers from the range (-10 to 20) degrees
+- Pick suitable Reynolds numbers from the range (-10 to 20) degrees
 - Specify weights for the picked values
-- You can use the function "distribute" to linearly distibute a weight over a range of angle of attacks
+- You can use the function "distribute" to linearly distribute a weight over a range of angles of attacks
 ## Cl
 - Pick the desired Cl range
 - Specify weights for the picked values

 # Usage
-**Clone the git repo and save in the directory of your project then import .analysis to your code**
+- Clone the git repo and save it in the directory of your project
+- unzip "arifoilsdb"
+- run **main_ne.py**
+- import **.analysis** to your code

-## avaiable functions
+## available functions
 - distribute: This function distributes the weights over a range of AOAs linearly centered around a given value.
-- max_cl: returns a dictionary of airfoils names as keys and the mean Cl as values sorted in ascending order
+- max_cl: returns a dictionary of airfoil names as keys and the mean Cl as values sorted in ascending order
-- max_cl_cd: returns a dictionary of airfoils names as keys and the mean Cl/Cd as values sorted in ascending order
+- max_cl_cd: returns a dictionary of airfoil names as keys and the mean Cl/Cd as values sorted in ascending order
-- min_cd: returns a dictionary of airfoils names as keys and the mean Cd as values sorted in ascending order
+- min_cd: returns a dictionary of airfoil names as keys and the mean Cd as values sorted in ascending order
-- min_cd_aoa: returns a dictionary of airfoils names as keys and the mean Cd as values sorted in ascending order
+- min_cd_aoa: returns a dictionary of airfoil names as keys and the mean Cd as values sorted in ascending order
 - contraint_thickness: returns a dictionary of airfoils whose max thickness is within a given range
 - constraint_camber: returns a dictionary of airfoils whose max camber is within a given range
 ## Examples